slagtermaarten/MDL2Latex/README.md

 Dependencies
 ------------
-Requires UNIX-utility make, Django for templating.
+Requires UNIX-utility make, Django for templatingStargazers github.
 Has been successfully tested in various Linux environments.